Everlaw/azure-sdk-for-java/EVERLAW-README.md

  - `mvn install -f eng/code-quality-reports/pom.xml ` for installing build tools (one-time setup usually)
  - `mvn install -f sdk/openai/azure-ai-openai/pom.xml` for building the package we use

+Follow the instructions for deploying the release candidate to our repository.

+Use the release candidate version in the `servers` repo and ensure any changes/updates work as expected.

+If so, follow the instructions for updating the version and deploying the artifacts again without the release candidate suffix.

 ### Updating the version and publishing the package to Github